microsoft/DirectXShaderCompiler/docs/DXIL.rst

 Precise qualifier
 -----------------

+By default, all floating-point HLSL operations are considered 'fast' or non-precise.
+HLSL and driver compilers are allowed to refactor such operations.
+Non-precise LLVM instructions: fadd, fsub, fmul, fdiv, frem, fcmp are marked with 'fast' math flags.

 HLSL precise type qualifier requires that all operations contributing to the value be IEEE compliant with respect to optimizations.
+The /Gis compiler switch implicitly declares all variables and values as precise.

-Each relevant instruction that contributes to such a value is annotated with dx.precise metadata that indicates that it is illegal for the driver compiler to perform IEEE-unsafe optimizations.
+Precise behavior is represented in LLVM instructions: fadd, fsub, fmul, fdiv, frem, fcmp by not having 'fast' math flags set.
+Each relevant call instruction that contributes to computation of a precise value is annotated with dx.precise metadata that indicates that it is illegal for the driver compiler to perform IEEE-unsafe optimizations.

-The default mode for DXIL is that operations are not precise; i.e., each operation is 'fast' (this is reverse of LLVM IR default mode).
-There is a way to change the default behavior for the entire shader via AllOperationsPrecise shader property.

 Type annotations
 ----------------